bpm-diag/smartRPA/README.md

   </details>

-#### Chromedriver
+#### **Chromedriver** (Optional for Chrome/Edge users)

-**Hint** Required for executing the emulated Python bots in Chrome and Edge.
+**Hint**: Required for executing the emulated Python bots in Chrome and Edge.

-Install _chromedriver_ to enable automation in Google Chrome.
+Install _chromedriver_ to enable automation in Google Chrome and MS Edge.
 Make sure to install the release that matches your Google Chrome version (check `chrome://settings/help`).
 A complete list of releases can be found [here](https://pypi.org/project/chromedriver-binary/#history).

 ```bash
 pip3 install chromedriver-binary
 ```

-### UiPath (Windows Only)
+### UiPath (Windows Only) (Optional)

+**Hint**: Without UiPath Studio you cannot import and execute the generated UiPath bots from SmartRPA.

 The generated UiPath project requires _UiPath Studio_, available at [https://www.uipath.com/product/studio](https://www.uipath.com/product/studio) .

 ## 2. **Install browser extension**

 The browser extension is required to log browser events.
-It is available in `extensions/browserlogger` and supports 4 major browsers:
+It is available in `src/extensions/browserlogger` and supports 4 major browsers:

 - [_Google Chrome_](https://www.google.com/chrome/): load unpacked `browserlogger` directory in `chrome://extensions/`